 Rinse your salmon filet(s) with cool water, then pat dry before adding seasoning.
 This helps the seasoning stick to the salmon and keeps the cooked fillet moist.

-The red pepper flakes provide a little heat, but feel free to eliminate if preferred.
+The red pepper flakes provide a little heat, but feel free to eliminate if less spicy is preferred.

 This recipe is written as if you have one large fillet, but I typically make it with smaller pieces.
 I also halve the recipe which easily translates.